What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Unlike before, British students are now required to apply for a Spain student visa to legally stay and study in Spain.

 The other requirement’s that you must get a TIE number (residence permit) within 30 days of your arrival in Spain if your course’s more than 6 months long.
+Additionally, students staying longer than 6 months need to obtain a biometric residence card.

 To find a job that will get you a visa, you’d be better off by applying for jobs that either require highly skilled migrants or jobs that are on the government’s official job shortage list.